jamedina09/fates-unofficial-local-machine-setup/os-windows.md

+# TBCompleted

-# FATES Installation Guide for Windows
+# FATES Unofficial Installation Guide for Windows

 This guide will walk you through the steps to install FATES on Windows.